FelixYu2021202/three.js-definition/README.md

 So, if you more like Typescript, you can even use it!

-If there's ***any*** problems with the defination, please update first, if the problem is *not* fixed, then ask it *clearly* from the github issue, like "There's member XXX in class XXX that typed string."(Please say the type unless you don't know).
+If there's ***any*** problems with the defination, please update first, if the problem is *not* fixed, then ask it *clearly* from the github issue, like "There's member XXX in class XXX that typed string."(Please try to tell the type unless you don't know).

 ***~Enjoy!***